 It's important to think about how you work with your co-workers because even if your role in the company doesn't require a lot of communication, you will still need to engage with the other employees in a professional and personable manner.

 Companies are as interested in your soft (people) skills as they are in your hard (quantifiable) skills.
 Here's information on hard skills vs. soft skills and what employers are seeking in applicants.

-In addition to specifying how you work well with managers, co-workers, customers, vendors, and others, you should also speak to what you accomplish during those interactions.
+The first key to giving a strong response is to specify the types of people interactions that appeal to you, or in which you are particularly adept.
+In addition to specifying how you work well with managers, co-workers, customers, vendors, and others, you should also refer to what you can accomplish during such interactions.

 Here are some examples of what your people skills might allow you to do: